 Green-e Climate is a certification program for the sale of greenhouse gas (GHG) emission reductions sold in the voluntary market.
 This page summarizes the requirements that sellers offering Green-e Climate Certified offsets must follow.
 Green-e Climate certification ensures that no double selling of GHG emission reductions occurs and that sellers make appropriate disclosure to their customers.
 Additionally, Certified Offsets can only be sourced from projects that were validated and registered under a Green-e Climate Endorsed Program.
 These programs use standards that ensure that projects are additional, and that reductions are real, verified, enforceable, and permanent.

 To use the Green-e Climate logo, a seller of Green-e Climate Certified carbon offsets must agree to undergo the biannual Marketing Compliance Review and the annual Verification Audit, as outlined in the Green-e Climate Code of Conduct.
 Marketing Compliance Review is a biannual review by Program staff of all marketing materials associated with Certified Offsets.
 The annual verification audit must be performed by an independent certified public accountant or certified internal auditor in accordance with the procedures set forth in the Green-e Climate Verification Process Audit Protocol.

-A seller must present customers with a Product Content Label (PCL) upon purchase of the Certified Product.
-The PCL must include the project types, project location and Endorsed Program by percentage for the Certified Product.
+A seller must present customers with a Product Content Label (PCL) upon purchase of the certified offsets.
+The PCL must include the project types, project location and Endorsed Program by percentage for the certified offsets.
 The exact requirements for the PCL, as well as associated required disclosures, are detailed in the Code of Conduct.
 In addition, a sellerís website must contain a full project list of all resources being used to supply the certified product, including project name, project location, date of implementation, and the Endorsed Program which certified the project.